+- 3. These are high efficiency boilers with a low stack or exhaust temperature.

+- 4. If venting into a masonry chimney without a liner, line the chimney from top to bottom with either:

+- A. Listed Type B vent pipe

+- B. Listed flexible vent liner

+- C. Poured ceramic liner.

+- 5. Outside chimneys should not be used unless they are (choose one of the following):

+- A. Enclosed in a chase

-- 3. These are high efficiency boilers with a low stack or exhaust temperature. - 4.
-If venting into a masonry chimney without a liner, line the chimney from top to bottom with either: - a. listed Type B vent pipe - b. listed flexible vent liner - c. poured ceramic liner. - 5.
-Outside chimneys should not be used unless they are either: - a. enclosed in a chase, or - b. lined with Type B vent pipe, or listed flexible vent liner, or other certified chimney lining system. - The vent connector from the boiler to the chimney should run as directly as possible with as few elbows as possible. - 7.
-Where possible, it is recommended to common vent the water heater and boiler.
-Consult the appropriate Vent Sizing Tables in either the National Fuel Gas Code, or the Canadian Installation Codes for specific requirements of multiple appliance venting. - 8.
-If the boiler is the only appliance connected to the vent, Type B vent pipe is recommended for the vent connector. - 9.
-Slope pipe up from boiler to chimney not less than 1/4" per foot. - 10.
+- B. Lined with Type B vent pipe

+- C. Use a listed flexible vent liner

+- D. Use a certified chimney lining system

+- 6. The vent connector from the boiler to the chimney should run as directly as possible with as few elbows as possible.

+- 7. Where possible, it is recommended to common vent the water heater and boiler.
+Consult the appropriate Vent Sizing Tables in either the National Fuel Gas Code, or the Canadian Installation Codes for specific requirements of multiple appliance venting.

+- 8. If the boiler is the only appliance connected to the vent, Type B vent pipe is recommended for the vent connector. - 9.
+Slope pipe up from boiler to chimney not less than 1/4" per foot (21mm/m). - 10.
 End of vent pipe must be flush with the inside face of the chimney flue.
-Use a sealed-in thimble for the chimney connection.

-- 11. The sections of vent pipe should be fastened with sheet metal screws to make the piping rigid.
+Use a sealed-in thimble for the chimney connection. - 11.
+The sections of vent pipe should be fastened with sheet metal screws to make the piping rigid.
 Use stovepipe wires to support the pipe from above. - 12.
 Do not connect to fireplace flue. - 13.
 Do not install a damper on this boiler.